TEXT-Fitch affirms Calif. Public Works Board bonds at 'BBB+'

-Oct 5 - Fitch Ratings assigns a 'BBB+' rating to the following lease revenue
+Sept 6 - Fitch Ratings assigns a 'BBB+' rating to the following lease

-bonds of the State Public Works Board (PWB) of the state of California (the
+revenue bonds of the State Public Works Board (PWB) of the state of California

-The bonds will be sold via negotiated sale on or about Oct.
-18.
+The bonds will be sold via negotiated sale on or about Sept.
+13. The series D

+and series E bonds are being sold in conjunction with a separately-secured PWB

 In addition, Fitch affirms the following ratings: